 | Content Type | Movie, Series, Season, Episode | Series require full season/episode hierarchy in CMS |

-| Territory | Available countries per window | YouTube supports 100+ countries — specify each territory independently |
+| Territory | Available countries per window | TVOD storefront in ~25 countries; AVOD available globally on YouTube.
+Specify each supported territory independently |

 | Rights Type | TVOD, AVOD, or both | TVOD and AVOD windows can differ per territory |